DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

 DigiNode Tools v0.3.12 - 2022-07-16
 - New: Use the new ```--dganode-only``` flag to install only the DigiAsset Node without a DigiByte Node.
-Maybe you have a low spec device that isn't powerful enough to run a DigiByte Node.
+Maybe you have a low spec device that isn't powerful enough to run a DigiByte Node?
 You can now run only a DigiAsset Node on it.
-It's a great way to support the DigiByte blockchain.
+It's a great way to support the DigiByte blockchain, if you can't run a full node.

 DigiNode Tools v0.3.11 - 2022-07-16
 - New: If an "unofficial" DigByte Node is detected at launch (i.e one not originally setup using DigiNode Tools), and DigiNode Tools is installed, it now displays a menu offering to either upgrade DigiNode Tools or uninstall it.
 This is so you can upgrade the Status Monitor with your own DigiByte Node.